Annamarie2019/ExampleDApps/README.md

 ### Send token

-This dApp sends aUSDC from the source to the destination.
+This dapp sends aUSDC from the source to the destination.
 Run it on testnet.
 To test it:

 1. Fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC.